MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 Misty supports the following modes for AV streaming:

 * Misty can transmit a live audio and video data stream to an external media server that you configure to run on the same network as the robot.
 Misty supports streaming over Real-Time Messaging Protocol (RTMP) or Real Time Streaming Protocol (RTSP).
 You must create and host the media server yourself and configure the server to publish a stream you can view with a streaming client (like [VLC](https://www.videolan.org/vlc/)).
 * Misty can serve an RTSP stream herself, and you can view the stream with a client connected to the same network as the robot.
+Misty's server can stream to clients that use TCP or UDP to receive AV streaming data.

 {{box op="start" cssClass="boxed tipBox"}}
 **Tip:** For lowest latency use RTSP instead of RTMP.
 To decrease latency further, adjust the network caching settings for your streaming client.